gardener/gardener/docs/extensions/conventions.md

 The `pod-security.kubernetes.io/enforce` namespace label enforces the [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/).

-You can your set the `pod-security.kubernetes.io/enforce` label for extension namespace by adding the `security.gardener.cloud/pod-security-enforce` annotation to your `ControllerRegistration`.
-The value of the annotation would be the value set for `pod-security.kubernetes.io/enforce`.
+You can set the `pod-security.kubernetes.io/enforce` label for extension namespace by adding the `security.gardener.cloud/pod-security-enforce` annotation to your `ControllerRegistration`.
+The value of the annotation would be the value set for the `pod-security.kubernetes.io/enforce` label.
 It is advised to set the annotation with the most restrictive pod security standard that your extension pods comply with.

 If you are using the `./hack/generate-controller-registration.sh` script to generate your `ControllerRegistration` you can use the -e, --pod-security-enforce option to set the `security.gardener.cloud/pod-security-enforce` annotation.
 If the option is not set, it defaults to `baseline`.